inventree/inventree-website/docs/tutorial-basics/create-a-document.md

 This is my **first Docusaurus document**!
 ```

-A new document is now available at [http://localhost:3000/docs/hello](http://localhost:3000/docs/hello).

 ## Configure the Sidebar

 Docusaurus automatically **creates a sidebar** from the `docs` folder.